-After working on STAR, I sent Lee Daniels thanking him for telling stories that matter.
-People with vision, people with a unique perspective are who drive out culture.
+After working on STAR, I sent Lee Daniels a message thanking him for telling stories that matter.
+People with vision, people with a unique perspective are who drive our culture.
 Politicians, Musicians, writers, teachers, parents. . .

 IT ALL STARTS WITH YOU, so when you write your next script, make sure you write a story that matters.